NozomuYoshida/password_manager/README.md

 This is a password manager made by Python and tkinter.
 To use, 'tkinter' library installation required.

 ## Function
-- Password management by exporting to data.txt file
+- Password management by exporting to data.json file
 - Password validation
 - Password auto generation
 - Password auto copy when it's added to data.json file